SMA Type 3 – Looking after your child who has had a recent diagnosis

 Since late 2016, the gradual worldwide introduction of drug treatments for children, young people and adults who have SMA Type 3 has seen positive outcomes for many.

-In the UK, the NHS funds the two currently possible treatments for children, young people and adults who have SMA Type 3.
-Your child’s medical team will talk you through what is known about each one, the benefits and any risks, and with you decide on the one that is the best option for your child.
+In the UK, the NHS currently funds two possible treatments for children, young people and adults who have SMA Type 3.
+Your child’s medical team will talk you through what is known about each one and the benefits and any risks.
+They will decide with you on the best option for your child.

 Whether or not your child receives a drug treatment, your child should receive care and support from members of a multidisciplinary healthcare team, who all have an important role to play.
 Over time, you may have contact with specialists in: